nachivpn/nbe-course/papers.md

-# papers-on-nbe
-Papers on NbE
+# Collection of some papers on NbE

 * [An inverse of the evaluation functional for typed lambda-calculus](https://epub.ub.uni-muenchen.de/4261/1/4261.pdf).
 U Berger and H Schwichtenberg (1991)
 * [From semantics to rules: A machine assisted analysis](https://link.springer.com/content/pdf/10.1007/BFb0049326.pdf).
 C Coquand (1993)